MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assisted Setup**.
 2. Choose **Set up GST** and complete the steps.
 3. When you have completed the assisted setup, visit the **GST Posting Setup** page and check if you have to fill in more fields according to the local requirements in your version of [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information, see [Local functionality in Business Central](about-localization.md)

+### <a name="check-the-vat-posting-setup"></a>Check the GST posting setup

+To support you in getting started fast, [!INCLUDE [prod_short](includes/prod_short.md)] will show you notifications if you are missing general ledger (G/L) accounts in posting groups or posting setups, such as the **GST Posting Setup** page.
+You can switch this type of notification on or off using the *G/L accounts missing in posting group or setup* notification in the **My Notifications** page.
+Just go to the **My settings** page, and then choose the *Change when I receive notifications.* link.

+If you choose such a notification, [!INCLUDE [prod_short](includes/prod_short.md)] automatically creates those posting setups based on the posting groups in the document or journal you're currently working on.

+At this point, you might just fill in the missing G/L accounts.
+Then, later, when you further refine the setup, you might realise this setup was wrong. [!INCLUDE [prod_short](includes/prod_short.md)] does not allow the deletion of GST posting setup and general posting setup when there are entries created based on such configurations.
+Starting in 2022 release wave 1, you can use the **Blocked** field in the **GST Posting Setup** page to prevent users from mistakenly using a setup that is no longer relevant for new postings.

 ## <a name="set-up-vat-registration-numbers-for-your-country-or-region"></a>Set up GST registration numbers for your country or region